dvilinsky/testermatch/README.md

 If I knew how to package up a postgres instance, I would do that instead.

 4. Install [gradle](https://gradle.org/install/)
 5. Run gradlew clean build.
+If you are on linux, you may get the error: "./gradlew: Permission denied".
+If so, change the file permissions with `chmod +x gradlew`
-6. This will produce the jar in `build/libs/testermatch-1.0-SNAPSHOT.jar` Run this jar with `java -jar build/libs/testermatch-1.0-SNAPSHOT`.
+6. This will produce the jar in `build/libs/testermatch-1.0-SNAPSHOT.jar` Run this jar with `java -jar build/libs/testermatch-1.0-SNAPSHOT.jar`.
 The first time you run the project, Flyway will automatically migrate the database and populate it with the application data.
 7. Service will be available at localhost:8080